neicnordic/neic-sda/docs/index.md

 The overall data workflow consists of three parts:

--   The users logs onto the Local EGA's inbox and uploads the encrypted files.
-They then go to the Central EGA's interface to prepare a submission;
+-   The users logs onto the `FederatedEGA`'s inbox and uploads the encrypted files.
+They then go to the `CentralEGA`'s interface to prepare a submission;
--   Upon submission completion, the files are ingested into the archive and become searchable by the Central EGA's engine;
+-   Upon submission completion, the files are ingested into the archive and become searchable by the `CentralEGA`'s engine;
 -   Once the file has been successfully archived, it can be accessed by researchers in accordance with permissions given by the corresponding Data Access Committee.

 ------------------------------------------------------------------------

-Central EGA contains a database of users with permissions to upload to a specific Sensitive Data Archive.
-The Central EGA ID is used to authenticate the user against either their EGA password or a private key.
+`CentralEGA` contains a database of users with permissions to upload to a specific Sensitive Data Archive.
+The `CentralEGA` ID is used to authenticate the user against either their EGA password or a private key.

-For every uploaded file, Central EGA receives a notification that the file is present in a SDA's inbox.
+For every uploaded file, `CentralEGA` receives a notification that the file is present in a SDA's inbox.
 The uploaded file must be encrypted in the [Crypt4GH file format](https://samtools.github.io/hts-specs/crypt4gh.pdf) using that SDA public Crypt4gh key.
-The file is checksumed and presented in the Central EGA's interface in order for the user to double-check that it was properly uploaded.
+The file is checksumed and presented in the `CentralEGA`'s interface in order for the user to double-check that it was properly uploaded.

 More details about process in [Data Submission](submission.md#data-submission).

-When a submission is ready, Central EGA triggers an ingestion process on the user-chosen SDA instance.
-Central EGA's interface is updated with progress notifications whether the ingestion was successful, or whether there was an error.
+When a submission is ready, `CentralEGA` triggers an ingestion process on the user-chosen SDA instance. `CentralEGA`'s interface is updated with progress notifications whether the ingestion was successful, or whether there was an error.